 \subsection{Defenses against GPS Spoofing Attacks}

 Although detecting GPS spoofing attacks is difficult, adding countermeasures still increases the difficulty of a successful attack and improves the overall resilience of the AFC system.
 Some defense mechanisms can be implemented without additional hardware.
-In this work, we discuss 2 possible defense mechanisms.
+We discuss 3 possible defense mechanisms.